 These days, you can find free solutions to help you manage and automate the process, so there’s no reason not to use marketing automation.
 Moreover, there is a vast assortment of free email templates available, which you can download from a variety of sites.
 You simply download the HTML, paste it into your solution’s email editor, then insert your newsletter copy and images.

-Every business is different—with unique needs and a distinct customer base—so it’s important to consider various templates to find the one that best suits your company’s needs.
+Every business is different, with unique needs and a distinct customer base.
+It’s important to consider various templates to find the one that best suits your company’s needs.
 Do you need a template that is mobile responsive?
 Do you need the ability to customize the template with your own branding, look and feel?
 There are many nuances involved in selecting a newsletter template that will suit your needs.
-Here, we discuss our favourite templates, in order to help in your decision-making process.
+Here, we discuss our favorite templates, in order to help in your decision-making process.